 A lot of what we’re doing and learning is actually totally new to us.
 And often quite hard.

-In all of the above, praise goes a long way.
+A little praise goes a long way.
 Especially if it’s real, genuine, and sometimes quantified praise.
-We do occasionally get praise from the outside (e.g. “that article on principles was brilliant!”, perhaps), but it’s easy for us to give it to each other.
+We do occasionally get praise from the outside, but it’s easy for us to give it to each other.

 On the flip side, when something needs to be criticised, having given ample praise puts you in a good position to criticise compassionately.

 Teach as soon as you learn